 The process known as Plug-in Manager Service belongs to software GFI AntiMalware Common SDK Merge Module or VIPRE Internet Security or VIPRE Antivirus or Sunbelt AntiMalware Common SDK Merge Module by ThreatTrack Security or GFI Software (www.gfi.com) or Sunbelt Software (www.sunbelt-software.com).

 Description: SBPIMSvc.exe is not essential for the Windows OS and causes relatively few problems.
 SBPIMSvc.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
-The SBPIMSvc.exe file is a Verisign signed file.
-The file has a digital signature.
-The file is not a Windows system file.
-The software can be uninstalled in the Control Panel.
-Therefore the technical security rating is 10% dangerous.
+The SBPIMSvc.exe file is certified by a trustworthy company.
+SBPIMSvc.exe is not a Windows core file.
+The program can be uninstalled in the Control Panel.
+Therefore the technical security rating is 14% dangerous.